mmcatdb/mmcat/documentation/content/en/userGuide/schemaCategoryEditor.md

 ## ID

 Id is a set of properties (usually other objects) whose values unambiguously identify given object.
-These properties are represented as a signatures of morhpisms that connect the object with them.
+These properties are represented as signatures of morphisms that connect the object with them.
 There are three types of ids.

 An object can have multiple ids.
 The ids don't have to share types.

 ### Simple

 A set with exactly one element.
 You can create it simply by [specifying a signature](createSignature.md).
 The corresponding morphism must have cardinalities:
-- Object to Property - 1..1, so there is exactly one identifier for any object.
+- Object to Property - `1..1`, so there is exactly one identifier for any object.
-- Property to Object - 0..1 or 1..1, so there is at most one object for any identifier.
+- Property to Object - `0..1` or `1..1`, so there is at most one object for any identifier.

 ### Complex

-A set with more than one elements.
+A set with more than one element.
 The process of specifying signatures is the same as for the simple id, you just have to do it multiple times.
 There is also difference in cardinality - each morphism must fulfill these conditions:
-- Object to Property - 1..1, so there is exactly one identifier for any object.
+- Object to Property - `1..1`, so there is exactly one identifier for any object.
-- Property to Object - 0..* or 1..*, because the property would be a unique identifier otherwise.
+- Property to Object - `0..*` or `1..*`, because the property would be a unique identifier otherwise.
 There would be no need for the complex id since a simple one would be sufficient.

 ### Empty